|Periode:||Semester 2, Blok III, IV|

 Deze informatie is alleen in het Engels beschikbaar.

-The faculty participating in this honours class constitutes of experts in these diverse areas, including clinicians and scientists forming the centre of the transplantation procedure, opinion makers in the societal discussions surrounding the transplantation process and people involved in technological developments and regenerative medicine pushing the boundaries of transplantation.
+The professors of this Honours Class are experts in these diverse areas, including clinicians and scientists forming the centre of the transplantation procedure, opinion makers in the societal discussions surrounding the transplantation process and people involved in technological developments and regenerative medicine pushing the boundaries of transplantation.

-The course objective is that upon successful completion, the student needs to have an integrated and broad view on the process of organ transplantation.
+Upon successful completion of this course, students will have an integrated and broad view on the process of organ transplantation.